Are you one of 200K Ohioans losing Medicaid in April? What to know and what to do - NewsBreak

 COLUMBUS , Ohio (WJW) — About 220,000 Ohioans are expected to lose Medicaid benefits they were allowed to keep during the pandemic, starting in April.

 Since the beginning of the COVID-19 pandemic in early 2020, no one has been removed from Medicaid for being ineligible.
-But new congressional action has begun the “unwinding” of those pandemic-era benefits.Close
+But new congressional action has begun the “unwinding” of those pandemic-era benefits.Appliances to unplug to start lowering your electric bill immediately

 Ohio’s benefits renewal process started back up on Feb.
 1 after three years on hiatus, meaning Ohioans who are still eligible will need to check in with the state and make sure their information is up-to-date, and those who are no longer eligible will need to find new insurance .